Prostate Cancer Screening (PDQ®)–Health Professional Version

 Description of the Evidence

 Prostate cancer is the most common cancer diagnosed in North American men, excluding skin cancers.
-It is estimated that in 2016, approximately 180,890 new cases and 26,120 prostate cancer-related deaths will occur in the United States.
-Prostate cancer is now the second leading cause of cancer death in men, exceeded only by lung cancer.
-It accounts for 21% of all male cancers and 8% of male cancer-related deaths.
+It is estimated that in 2021, approximately 248,530 new cases and 34,130 prostate cancer–related deaths will occur in the United States.
+Prostate cancer is now the second leading cause of cancer death in men, exceeded by lung cancer.
+It accounts for 26% of all male cancers and 11% of male cancer-related deaths.
+For 2017, age-adjusted prostate cancer mortality rates per 100,000 were 18.9 overall, 17.8 for white men, and 36.4 for African American men.
 Age-adjusted incidence rates increased steadily from 1975 through 1992, with particularly dramatic increases associated with the inception of widespread use of prostate-specific antigen (PSA) screening in the late 1980s and early 1990s, followed by a fall in incidence.
-Between 2007 and 2011, mortality rates decreased by 3.5% per year.
+A decline in early-stage prostate cancer incidence rates from 2011 to 2012 (19%) in men aged 50 years and older persisted through 2013 (6%) in Surveillance, Epidemiology, and End Results (SEER) registries following the U.S. Preventive Services Task Force recommendations against routine PSA testing of all men, which were published in 2012.
+Whether this pattern will lead to an increase in diagnosis of distant-stage disease and prostate cancer mortality is not yet known and will require long-term follow-up.
+Between the mid-1990s and mid-2010s, mortality rates declined by about 50%; however from 2014 to 2018, mortality rates appear to have stabilized.
 It has been suggested that declines in mortality rates in certain jurisdictions reflect the benefit of PSA screening, but others have noted that these observations may be explained by independent phenomena such as improved treatments.
-The estimated lifetime risk of a prostate cancer diagnosis is about 14.0%, and the lifetime risk of dying from this disease is 2.6%.
+The estimated lifetime risk of a prostate cancer diagnosis is about 12.1%, and the lifetime risk of dying from this disease is 2.4%.

-Cancer statistics from the American Cancer Society and the National Cancer Institute (NCI) indicated that between 2005 and 2011, the proportion of disease diagnosed at a locoregional stage was 93% for whites and 92% for African Americans; the proportion of disease diagnosed at a late stage was 4% for whites and 5% for African Americans.
+Cancer statistics from the American Cancer Society and the National Cancer Institute (NCI) indicated that between 2010 and 2016 the proportion of disease diagnosed at a locoregional stage was 89%, and the proportion of disease diagnosed as distant disease was 6%.
 Stage distribution of prostate cancer is affected substantially by the intensity of early detection efforts.

 There is an association between primary tumor volume and local extent of disease, progression, and survival.
 A review of a large number of prostate cancers in radical prostatectomy, cystectomy, and autopsy specimens showed that capsular penetration, seminal vesicle invasion, and lymph node metastases were usually found only with tumors larger than 1.4 mL.
 Furthermore, the semiquantitative histopathologic grading scheme proposed by Gleason is reasonably reproducible among pathologists and correlates with the incidence of nodal metastases and with patient survival in a number of reported studies.

 Prostate cancer is uncommonly seen in men younger than 50 years; the incidence rises rapidly each decade thereafter.
 The incidence rate is higher in African American men than in white men.
-From 2008 to 2012, the overall age-adjusted incidence rate was 214.5 per 100,000 for African American men and 130.4 per 100,000 for white men.
+From 2012 to 2016, the overall age-adjusted incidence rate was 176.7 per 100,000 for African American men and 101.9 per 100,000 for white men.
 African American males have a higher mortality from prostate cancer, even after attempts to adjust for access-to-care factors.
-Men with a family history of prostate cancer are at an increased risk of the disease compared with men without this history.[14,15] Other potential risk factors besides age, race, and family history of prostate cancer include alcohol consumption, vitamin or mineral interactions, and other dietary habits.[16-20] A significant body of evidence suggests that a diet high in fat, especially saturated fats and fats of animal origin, is associated with a higher risk of prostate cancer.[21,22] Other possible dietary influences include selenium, vitamin E, vitamin D, lycopene, and isoflavones.
+Men with a family history of prostate cancer are at an increased risk of the disease compared with men without this history.[16,17] Other potential risk factors besides age, race, and family history of prostate cancer include alcohol consumption, vitamin or mineral interactions, and other dietary habits.[18-22] A significant body of evidence suggests that a diet high in fat, especially saturated fats and fats of animal origin, is associated with a higher risk of prostate cancer.[23,24] Other possible dietary influences include selenium, vitamin E, vitamin D, lycopene, and isoflavones.
 (Refer to the PDQ summary on Prostate Cancer Prevention for more information.)
 Evidence from a nested case-control study within the Physicians’ Health Study, in addition to a case-control study and a retrospective review of screened prostate cancer patients, suggests that higher plasma insulin-like growth factor-I levels may be associated with a higher prostate cancer risk.
 Not all studies, however, have confirmed this association.

 Screening by Serum PSA